News Tips & advice Finance

 16-05-2024 - Estelle

 Not every insurance is legally required for freelancers.
-Still, there are a few you really shouldn’t go without – like liability, disability, and legal assistance.
-Some insurances are even required by clients or industry bodies.
+Still, there are a few you can hardly do without.
+Think liability, disability, and legal assistance.
+Some insurances are even required by clients or industry organizations.

 Are there mandatory insurances for freelancers?

-In most cases, you’re free to choose.
-But there are exceptions:
+For most freelancers, you’re free to choose.
+However, there are exceptions:

-• Industry-specific requirements: Are you a medical specialist, financial advisor or architect?
+• Industry-specific requirements: Do you work as a medical specialist, financial advisor, or architect?
 Then professional liability insurance is often mandatory.

 • Business vehicles: Do you use a van or company car?
 Then business car insurance is required.

-• Contractual obligations: Some clients require you to be insured for liability or disability.
+• Contractual obligations: Some clients require you to have liability or disability coverage.

-Always check the conditions set by your industry and clients.
+Always check the conditions of your industry and clients.

 A closer look at essential freelancer insurances